MonsterGirl’s 150 Days of Classic Horror #132 The Stepford Wives 1975

 Alan Roderick Jones and Peter James created the marvelously significant Set design that placed the narrative in the center of the proper mood.

-The film stars the incomparable Kim Stanley as the extraordinary Myra Savage, Richard Attenborough plays her feeble husband Billy Savage who twists at Myra’s powerful instability.
+The film stars the incomparable Kim Stanley as the extraordinary Myra Savage, Richard Attenborough plays her feeble husband, Billy Savage, who is tormented by Myra’s powerful instability.

 Kim-Stanley